MeDUET: Disentangled Unified Pretraining for 3D Medical Image Synthesis and Analysis

-\textbf{Conditional Generation for Data Augmentation. } Following~\cite{10943915, 11063450}, we integrate ControlNet~\cite{Zhang_2023_ICCV, Tan_2025_ICCV} and condition the diffusion model on segmentation masks to improve controllability.
+Following~\cite{10943915, 11063450}, we integrate ControlNet~\cite{Zhang_2023_ICCV, Tan_2025_ICCV} using segmentation masks to improve controllability.
 Subsequently, the synthesized volumes are employed as augmented data to enhance segmentation performance.
 We train nnU-Net~\cite{isensee2018nnu} on TotalSegmentator~\cite{wasserthal2023totalsegmentator} under five training regimes.
-As illustrated in Fig.~\ref{augmentation}, our MeDUET-guided, controllable synthesis consistently surpasses baselines across the five augmentation settings.
+As illustrated in Fig.~\ref{augmentation}, our MeDUET consistently surpasses baselines across the five augmentation settings.
 Disentangled factors further boost segmentation, indicating anatomy-preserving content control and style-aware diversification, and validating our disentangled, controllable generation framework.